 Lavender Lemon Oat Bars and other goodies are a great thing for kids to make.
 There are endless choices of herbs that can be added to baked goods.
 Ginger, basil, thyme, calendula, rose, etc.

 Elderberry Gummies– are one of my kid’s favorite things to make.
 They can’t decide if they are a treat or to support health.
+I have also make them with an infusion of dandelion flowers.

 Earl Gray Granola– this is a weakness of mine as I love bergamot.
 I sprinkle on top or yogurt or pile it in big bowl with a bit of oat milk.